Dimension stone: Major applications

 Tile is a thin modular stone unit, commonly 12 in square and 3/8 in deep.
 Other popular sizes are 15 in square, 18 in square, and 24 in square; these will usually be deeper than the 12-inch square.
 The majority of tile has a polished finish, but other finishes such as honed are becoming more common.
 Almost all stone tile is mass-produced by automated tile lines to identical size, finish, and close tolerances.
 Exceptions include slate flooring tile and special orders: tile with odd sizes or shapes, unusual finishes, or inlay work.
-In summary, the automated tile line is a complicated complex of cutting and calibrating machines, honing-polishing machines, edging machines that put on flat or rounded edges, and interconnecting conveyors to move the stone from the slab input to the final tile product.
+In summary, the automated tile line is a complex of cutting and calibrating machines, honing-polishing machines, edging machines that put on flat or rounded edges, and interconnecting conveyors to move the stone from the slab input to the final tile product.
 The stone for tiles is most commonly marble, but often is granite, and sometimes limestone, slate, or quartz-based stone.
 Common colors are white and light earth colors.
 Much of the stone for this application is produced in Italy and China.

 Stone monuments include tombstones, grave markers or as mausoleums.
 After being gangsawed into big deep (up to 10 ft wide and over 6 in deep) slabs, smaller saws or guillotines (they break the granite and make the rough edges commonly seen on monuments) shape the monuments.
 The fronts and backs are usually polished.
 The individual monuments are then carved, shaped, and further defined by hand tools and sandblasting equipment.
 At this time, the stone for monuments is most commonly granite, sometimes marble (as in military cemeteries), and rarely others.
 Granite and quartz both demonstrate good durability, especially because rain is naturally acidic.
 (This is a natural consequence of the carbon dioxide present in the atmosphere, which generates a weak solution of carbonic acid in rainfall; further acidification of rainfall arises from oxides of sulphur and nitrogen due to anthropogenic emissions).
 (Limestone and sandstone were commonly chosen for monuments in the nineteenth century, but they are no widely longer used because of the rapid erosion rates due to dissolution of acid-vulnerable carbonates by acidic rainfall.)
 The most common monument colors for granite are gray, black, and mahogany; for marble, white is most popular.
 Today, the majority of the stone used in North America in this application is imported from countries such as India and China.
 This has depressed traditional North American monument centers such as Georgia and Quebec.